letendrt/Universal-Field-Editor-DATAVERSE/README.md

 <br>

 ### :warning: Note :warning:
 The python file can only process the CSV format as of now.
-As such, users who compile their mass changes in Excel should export the file as a CSV when running the script.
+That being said, it is easier for users to edit their fields in excel as all sheets are made available there (requires one excel sheet to be open as opposed to several CSV sheets to be opened).
+Nevertheless, those XLSX sheets will have to be exported to CSV.
 <br>
 <br>
 <br>